Admin |

 What made you choose the Real Training courses over other options?

 I was looking to gain membership on Register for Qualified Test Users (RQTU) with the British Psychological Society (BPS).
 I found the CPT3A course online.
 As I work overseas, Real Training offered a user-friendly online platform and the turn-around time for replies to emails or queries was very quick.
-Also, I found that all the tutors I had were educational psychologists which have a lot to offer in terms of knowledge, experience and wisdom.
+I also found that all the tutors I had were educational psychologists which have a lot to offer in terms of knowledge, experience and wisdom.
 The school that I work in then approached me and encouraged me to continue courses to achieve a Masters.
 And so I did!

 What was your experience of learning with Real Training?